ben-eh/Big2Project/questions for Brando:.md

 need advice on poker hand logic:

 1) I have 'isValidPokerHand' function which finds which poker hand it is (if it is one), should I return the type of poker hand as well?
 Seems like it would make sense

+straightSorter:
+a) what if there are like 6+ cards that make up a 'straight'
+b) should we check extremities of those straights to see if we could avoid breaking up doubles